|Gloom||Grass/Poison||Tall grass||15 (Let’s Go Pikachu)|

 Go up from the left of the signpost, then head east along the top-most row.
-There will be a skinny tree that can Chop Down.
-On the other side is an Ace Trainer who's looking forward to a battle.
+There will be a skinny tree that you can Chop Down.
+On the other side is an Ace Trainer who’s looking forward to a battle.
 Or you can go past him by keeping to the south.
 Past him is a patch of tall grass.
 At the far end is a PP Up.

 Ace Trainer Kite

 Quite a varied team, but nothing really new.
 Graveler is an evolved Geodude; it’s still heavily weak to Grass and Water, and weak to Ground, Fighting and Steel.
 It has Earthquake, so Steel-types are ill-advised.
 It can also use Stealth Rock to hurt switch-ins.